sf-wdi-19-20/angular_party/README.md

 1. If the draggable you find suggests installing with bower, you can either install bower, or copy the source code directly into your project.
 If you copy the source code, add a comment that gives attribution to the creator and a link to their site!
 1. Remember to add a dependency to your `ngDraggable` module in your application with `angular.module('yourAppName', ['ngDraggable']);`.
 1. Read the module's docs (or check out the demo code) to see how to incorporate it into your html.
+1. Grab one gif from the api results you explored earlier and use it to test out dragging on your page.

 ### Adding Sound